saumyap24/aws-solutions-architect-associate-notes/Storage/storage.md

 - <b> S3 Glacier </b>
     - For long term cold storage
-    - Retrieval of data can take minutes to hours but the off is <u> very cheap storage </u>
+    - Retrieval of data can take minutes to hours but the off is <ins> very cheap storage </ins>

 - <b> S3 Glacier Deep Archive </b>
     - The lowest cost storage class